bennischober/MetaDataScraper/README.md

 Notes:
 >This project uses Python 3.10

->By now I´m only looking for *.mkv files recursively (common video datatypes will follow)
+>This is an very early state of the tool.
+Many Null/None checks are missing and by now I´m only looking for .mkv files.
+These problems will be fixed in the future, but I don't have the time to address them currently.

 ## Quickstart
 Usage: Run the main python script (main.py) with the root of you movies folder (e.g. 'D:\Movies') as parameter.\